-When I come home from a road trip, my wife gets the first kiss and then come my four daughters.
-These girls are the greatest little servants toward their daddy.
-When I come home they want to spend as much time as they can with me and I love that so much.
+When I come home from a road trip, my wife gets the first kiss and then come my kids.
+My four daughters are the greatest little servants toward their daddy (and my 2-year-old son is learning).
+When I come home, they want to spend as much time as they can with me and I love that so much.

-When I look back at my own childhood, I’m motivated even more so to be an excellent father because my father left when I was only three years old.
+When I look back at my own childhood, I’m motivated even more so to be an excellent father because my father left when I was only 3 years old.
 My brother, who was seven years older than me, adopted the role of father for me.
-He taught me how to play baseball, hunt, and camp.
+He taught me how to play baseball, hunt and camp.
 Meanwhile, my mom worked two jobs to provide for us.
-As hard as it was for me to grow up without a dad, it drives me to be the very best dad that I can be to my daughters.
+As hard as it was for me to grow up without a dad, it drives me to be the very best dad that I can be to my kids.

 When I look back at my life, I don’t think that I’ll ever say, “I wish I had worked more; I wish I had spent more time away from my kids.”
 I want to make sure that they look back and say, “I need to marry someone who loves me as much as my daddy loves me.”
 I have to say, that’s going to be hard; they have their work cut out for them to find someone like that.